-The Compliance Function includes advising the administrative, management or supervisory body on compliance with the laws, regulations and administrative provisions adopted pursuant to Solvency II directive.
+The Compliance Function includes advising the administrative, management or supervisory body on compliance with the laws, regulations and administrative provisions adopted pursuant to Solvency II directive and others.
 It also includes the assessment of the possible impact of any changes in the legal environment on the operations of the undertaking concerned and the identification and assessment of compliance risk.

 The Compliance function is part of internal control system.
 Considering this obligation, ERGO has established special job positions, related to this function.
-The Head of Legal and Compliance division in Baltic States is considered as the Chief Compliance Officer.
-Three local Compliance Officers (i.e in Estonia, Latvia and Lithuania) are appointed from Legal and Compliance division.
+The Head of Legal and Compliance division in Baltic States is appointed as the Chief Compliance Officer.
+Three local Compliance Officers (i.e in Estonia, Latvia and Lithuania) are appointed from Legal and Compliance division, local Compliance Officer in Lithuania has additional regional responsibilities.

-The Head of Legal and Compliance division in the Baltic States reports (functionally) directly to the member of the Management Board, responsible for this area (CEO).
+The Head of Legal and Compliance division in the Baltic States reports (functionally) directly to the member of the Management Board, responsible for this area (CEO) and to the Group

+Compliance (horizontal reporting line).
 Local Compliance Officers report (functionally) directly to the Chief Compliance Officer.

-The activity of the Compliance function is regulated with the Compliance Manual (version 2) applicable form 1st of June 2016.
+The activity of the Compliance function is regulated with the Compliance Manual (version 4).